 Brown butter is pretty old school but has also come back into food vogue over the last couple of years.
 And rightly so.
 It’s easy to add to recipes and lends a delicious caramel flavour to whatever it’s paired with.
 If you’re not familiar with brown butter, well, it’s just that-butter that’s been browned.
 But you need to be careful not to overcook it.
 There are plenty of video guides online that teach you the proper technique for browning butter.
 Here is link one : How to make brown butter

-This recipe recently won the “Farmer’s Almanac’s Readers Best Recipes and their Stories-25th Anniversary Edition Cookbook” contest.
-The book is going to be published this fall (September 2016) and this recipe will be used in their marketing campaign as well.
+This recipe won the “Farmer’s Almanac’s Readers Best Recipes and their Stories-25th Anniversary Edition Cookbook” contest.
+The book was published September 2016 and this recipe was used in their marketing campaign as well.

 Pecan Brown Butter Granola